ahotchkin/react-fitness-backend/dev-log.md

 Diaries
 - [ ] Add field to search for diary by date
 - [ ] User can't have more than one diary for a day

-Foods
-- [ ] Add functionality to search for food in the database

 Routes
 - [ ] Split routes into modules